joeljensen/settings/README.md

 	Set up intellij keybindings
-		disable windows hotkeys	(use method 1 regedit) http://www.askvg.com/tip-how-to-disable-all-win-keyboard-shortcuts-hotkeys-in-windows/
+		disable windows hotkeys	(use method 1 regedit)

+		    If your Windows + P key pulls up a switch to projector popup, disable in the bios.
+		    -- otherwise It is otherwise mapped to alt + P

+			http://www.askvg.com/tip-how-to-disable-all-win-keyboard-shortcuts-hotkeys-in-windows/
 				1. Type regedit in RUN or Start search box and press Enter.
 It'll open Registry Editor.
 				2. Now go to following key: